corda/corda-docs/content/en/docs/corda-os/4.6/business-network-membership.md

 - `AssignBICFlow` assigns **BIC** (Swift Business Identifier Code) as a business identity of a bank node.
     - Usage: `flow start AssignBICFlow membershipId: <UNIQUE_IDENTIFIER>, bic: <STRING>, notary: <OPTIONAL_NOTARY_IDENTITY>`.
 - `AssignLoanIssuerRoleFlow` grants loan issuance permission to a calling party.
+This is self-granting.
     - Usage: `flow start AssignLoanIssuerRoleFlow networkId: <STRING>, notary: <OPTIONAL_NOTARY_IDENTITY>`.
 - `IssueLoanFlow` issues new loan state on ledger between caller as lender and borrower specified as flow argument.
 It also performs verification of both parties to ensure they are active members of Business Network with ID specified as